 Being so close to the Capital: London, is your nearest and biggest landmark to visit.
-In addition to the big theatre shows, local pubs and financial district, Canary Wharf, London is the seat of the UK government, and a haven of municipal architecture, boasting some of the most recognisable landmarks in the world.
+In addition to the big theatre shows, local pubs and financial district, Canary Wharf, London is the seat of the UK government, London is a haven of municipal architecture, boasting some of the most recognisable landmarks in the world.
 Big Ben and the Houses of Parliament sit on the River Thames, about 16 miles from Heathrow Airport.
 Parliament is in the very centre of London, and an ideal place to kick off your trip.

 South Bank is one of the most iconic parts of London.
 The London Eye, arguably the most glamorous fairground ride on Earth, The Globe Theatre and some wonderful sculptures that bring the work of Salvador Dali to metallic life can be found to the south of the river.
 Lovers of street theatre and drama will enjoy being pestered by the resident mime artists.